-Figure 90: Restore Configuration
+Figure 98: Restore Configuration

-6.11 Update Firmware
+6.12 Update Firmware

 For security reasons, we highly recommend updating the router's firmware to the latest version regularly.
-Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the malfunction of the device.
+Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the device's malfunction.

-The firmware update can cause an incompatibility issue with a user module.
-It is recommended to update all user modules to the most recent version together with the firmware of the router.
-Information about the user's module compatibility is available at the beginning of the module's Application Note.
+The firmware update can cause an incompatibility issue with a router app.
+It is recommended to update all router apps to the most recent version together with the firmware of the router.
+Information about the router apps compatibility is available at the beginning of the app's Application Note.